-JARLLYTEC CO., LTD. (the "Company") was legally established with the approval of the Ministry of Economic Affairs (R.O.C.) on July 7, 2004, with registered address at No.13, Wugong 5th Rd., Sin Jhuang Dict, New Taipei City, Taiwan (R.O.C.).
-The Company has been actively developing and manufacturing various hinges, which are widely applied in NB, LCD monitor, LCD TV, 3C-related products, as well as in the production of components of optic fiber products.
+JARLLYTEC CO., LTD. (the "Company") was legally established with the approval of the Ministry of Economic Affairs (R.O.C.) on July 7, 2004, with registered address at No.13, Wugong 5th Rd., Sin Jhuang Dist., New Taipei City, Taiwan (R.O.C.).
+The Company has been actively developing, designing, production, assembly, inspection, manufacturing and sell stamping parts, hinges and MIM, which are widely applied in NB, LCD monitor, LCD TV, 3C-related products.